 Rules for Signing a Prenuptial or Postnuptial Agreement in Albuquerque

-There are a number of requirements and restrictions for prenuptial agreements and postnuptial agreements that are unique to the state of New Mexico.
+There are many requirements and restrictions for prenuptial and postnuptial agreements that are unique to the state of New Mexico.

-- No agreement can cause a spouse to give up rights pertaining to child support, spousal support, or retirement benefits that accrue after the date of the wedding
+● No agreement can cause a spouse to give up rights pertaining to child support, spousal support

 Failing to satisfy these conditions can cause a prenuptial or postnuptial agreement to be invalidated.
 Be sure to have the terms of your agreement reviewed by a legal expert, such as an experienced postnuptial lawyer in Albuquerque.